e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

 There is a well-known and widespread unit/integration/function/end-to-end taxonomy of tests that describe _what_ is tested - single program component, single service or an entire solution.
-There is also a less known taxonomy of _how_ testing is performed - from not having tests at all to the current golden standard of "single method - single test case" to a more advanced techniques - I sometimes call it "levels" or "floors" of testing, as they build upon each other.
-Interestingly, "buildings" of all levels deserve to exist as each "floor" has its pros and cons - taller "buildings" are generally harder to build and maintain - so choosing the right "height" is important for long-term success.
+There is also a less known taxonomy of _how_ testing is performed - from not having tests at all to the current golden standard of "single method - single test case" to a more advanced techniques - I sometimes call it "levels" of testing, as they build upon each other.
+Interestingly, "buildings" of all heights deserve to exist as each "level" has its pros and cons - taller "buildings" are generally harder to build and maintain - so choosing the right "height" is important for long-term success.